-The Issuer may enter into interest rate swaps or hedging arrangements with respect to a series or class of floating rate Transition Bonds.
-Interest rate swaps and other hedging arrangements may be used to fix synthetically the interest on floating rate Transition Bonds.
-Class subaccounts for related floating rate Transition Bonds may also be established in the event interest rate swaps or other hedging arrangements are utilized.
+The Issuer may enter into interest rate swaps or other hedging arrangements (collectively, the "Hedging Transactions") with respect to a series or class of floating rate Transition Bonds.
+The Hedging Transactions may be used to fix synthetically the interest on floating rate Transition Bonds.
+Class subaccounts for related floating rate Transition Bonds may also be established in the event Hedging Transactions are utilized.
 Each interest rate swap or hedging arrangement will be treated for accounting purposes as provided for under generally accepted accounting principles.
-Applicants will comply with Statement of Financial Accounting Standards 138 and Statement of Financial Accounting Standards 138 ("Accounting for Certain Derivative Instruments and Certain Hedging Activities") or other standards relating to accounting for derivative transactions as are adopted and implemented by the Financial

-Accounting Standards Board.
-Any such interest rate swaps or hedging arrangements will not adversely affect the investment grade ratings of the Transition Bonds described in Section 1.D of this Application.
+Applicants will comply with Statement of Financial Accounting for Certain Derivative Instruments and Certain Hedging Activities") or other standards relating to accounting for derivative transactions as are adopted and implemented by the Financial Accounting Standards Board.
+Any such Hedging Transactions will not adversely affect the investment grade ratings of the Transition Bonds described in Section 1.D of this Application.